 Cannabis’s potential properties as an aphrodisiac have become common knowledge in recent years.
 Some say it’s because cannabis helps your body relax and give in to pleasure and euphoria.
 Others say it’s because it amplifies tactile sensations and slows down your mind.
-Whatever the reason, a dose of cannabis is bound to increase pleasure and heighten sexual enjoyment.
 But what about cannabis and orgasms?
 Does imbibing increase their intensity and allow you to have more of them?

 Here, we’ll dive into the latest theories and science about how cannabis may affect sexual functioning and satisfaction.
 In particular, we’ll focus on the evidence about how cannabis may affect orgasms for both men and women.